Java SDK tutorial, times10 method

 The two types of assertions complement one another: Always Assertions assert that the behavior is correct, whereas Sometimes Assertions assert that you are testing under wide enough conditions to surface any potential incorrect behavior.
 In this case, the output would trivially be even if you only passed it even inputs – you must ensure your properties are not being trivially satisfied!

-.
+• You call the method getRandom to draw a random number, and then pass this random number to times10.
 You use a loop to do this fifty times in a row.
 Every time the times10 method is called in this loop, it triggers the assertions in lines 16 & 22.
-In summary: You will test times10

-by passing it a random integer fifty times in a row.
-You have asserted that all fifty outputs must be even and that at least one random input must be odd.
+• In summary: You’ll test times10 by passing it a random integer fifty times in a row.
+You’ve asserted that all fifty outputs must be even and that at least one random input must be odd.

 You can now build and run your project: